wofsauge/IsaacDocs/docs/ItemPool.md

 ### Add·Room·Blacklist () {: aria-label='Functions' }
 [ ](#){: .abrep .tooltip .badge }
 #### void AddRoomBlacklist ( [CollectibleType](enums/CollectibleType.md) Item ) {: .copyable aria-label='Functions' }
+Adds a given item to the blacklist.
+This item can no longer be chosen from itempools while the player is inside the current room.
+This effectively prevents the item from appearing.

+When the player changes the room, the Blacklist gets reset.

 ___
 ### Force·Add·Pill·Effect () {: aria-label='Functions' }